redis-rs/redis-rs/README.md

 redis = { version = "0.32.1", features = ["async-std-comp"] }
 ```

 You can then use either the `AsyncCommands` or `AsyncTypedCommands` trait.
+All async connections are cheap to clone, and clones can be used concurrently from multiple threads.

 ## Connection Pooling